sensorium/Mozzi/README.md

 - twi_nonblock code by Marije Baalman for non-blocking I2C is not compatible with Teensy 3.0/3.1.

 ### ESP8266
+port by Thomas Friedrichsmeier

 - Since flash memory is not built into the ESP8266, but connected, externally, it is much too slow for keeping wave tables, audio samples, etc. Instead, these are kept in RAM on this platform.
 - Asynchronous analog reads are not implemented. mozziAnalogRead() relays to analogRead().
 - AUDIO_INPUT is not implemented.
 - twi_nonblock is not ported
-- Several audio output modes exist, only PDM_VIA_SERIAL is tested, yet:
+- Several audio output modes exist, the default beding PDM_VIA_SERIAL:
-  - PDM_VIA_SERIAL: Output is coded using pulse density modulation, and sent via GPIO2 (Serial1 tx).
+  - PDM_VIA_SERIAL: Output is coded using pulse density modulation, and sent via GPIO2 (Serial1 TX).
     - This output mode uses timer1 for queuing audio sample, so that timer is not available for other uses.
     - Note that this mode has slightly lower effective analog output range, due to start/stop bits being added to the output stream
   - PDM_VIA_I2S: Output is coded using pulse density modulation, and sent via the I2S pins.
 The I2S data out pin (which is also "RX") will have the output, but *all* I2S output pins (RX, GPIO2 and GPIO15) will be